Public Defender vs Private Attorney in Illinois: Which Is Better for Your Case?

 No. Public defenders are skilled attorneys who know criminal law well.
 The issue is not competence.
 It is capacity.
 When an attorney has limited time, even strong cases may not receive the attention they deserve.

-When Should You Hire a Private Criminal Defense Attorney?
+When Should You Hire a Private Criminal Defense Attorney in Springfield, IL?

 You should consider hiring a private defense attorney when: